twudat/repository.StreamFreedom/README.md

 is never used.
 In practice the file is a no-op

+The import line in all the StreamArmy addons.xml files 	<import addon="script.module.nemzzy" />
+has also been removed, therbey removing the dependancy.

 The StreamFreedom Patcher also de-obfiscates python code contained in the Streamarmy addons leaving the original files intact but renamed to <filename>_py.obf for your perusal.

 The-deobfiscated files have been modified where neccessarye to disable the pin system and any calls to the nemzzy script

 Deobfiscated files will contain the following comment at the top